taufek/blog/_posts/2020-06-03-manage-services-with-ingress.markdown

 It will be the single point of entry for all external access to my cluster.
 The Kubernetes 'LoadBalancer' Service is now replaced by Kubernetes 'NodePort' Services which are only accessible internally.

-One benefit of this, the pricing is much cheaper :moneybag:.
+One benefit of having Application ELB over Classic ELB, the pricing is much cheaper :moneybag:.
 Yeay!.
 And the goodness does not stop here.

 ## Rules and External DNS